 Nothing lasts forever

 Facebook has come under fire more than once for security breaches.
-Considering the amount of user information Facebook has access to, these breaches – recently culminating in a week of scandals, which left Facebook $60 billion poorer – could have severe impacts on everything from identity theft to election fraud.
+Considering the amount of user information Facebook has access to, these breaches – culminating in election scandals, which left Facebook $60 billion poorer – could have severe impacts on everything from identity theft to election fraud.

-In light of all this, can Facebook really be trusted with its users’ personal information?
-One lone corporation should not have this much power at its disposal, and its shrinking user count attests to that.
+In light of all this, many people think that Facebook can’t be trusted with its users’ personal information.
+One lone corporation should not have this much power at its disposal.
+To allay users’ and critics’ fears, the company has agreed to create a privacy committee to protect user data, in addition to an external assessor, appointed by the company and the FTC.

 Facebook can’t control its content

-Over the past year, several instances have eroded users’ trust in Facebook.
-The launch of Facebook’s live-streaming service last year has resulted in unintended consequences as people have begun using it to broadcast killings, rapes and suicides.
-Facebook has also come under scrutiny for its inability to control a proliferation of fake news on its site.
-An Ipsos Public Affairs poll in January shows that 18 percent of respondents trust news on Facebook most of the time, compared to 44 percent who said they almost never do.
+Over recent years, several instances have eroded users’ trust in Facebook.
+The launch of Facebook’s live-streaming service in 2015 has resulted in unintended consequences as people have begun using it to broadcast mass killings, rapes, suicides and the riots at the US Capitol building.
+Some question whether the live streaming has opened a social media Pandora’s box, especially after a terrorist used Facebook’s live-streaming while attacking mosques in Christchurch, New Zealand, and a German shooter used Amazon’s Twitch to live broadcast his mass attack on a synagogue in Germany.
+Despite changes to Facebook’s algorithm to prevent the prevalence of fake news and hate speech, Facebook has still come under scrutiny for its inability to control the proliferation of it on its site.
+An Ipsos Public Affairs poll shows that 18% of respondents trust news on Facebook most of the time, compared to 44% who said they almost never do.

 Facebook faces competition from other online advertisers

-The bottom line: Facebook controls an enormous amount of personal and public information, giving it an advantage in the market that is very hard to match.
-But maintaining that level of dominance is almost impossible, and Facebook is facing mass criticism for privacy issues and influence that spiral out of the company’s control.
+The Bottom Line: Facebook controls an enormous amount of personal and public information, giving it an advantage in the market that is very hard to match.
+But maintaining that level of dominance is almost impossible, and Facebook is facing mass criticism for privacy issues, content issues and influence that seem to be spiralling out of the company’s control.
 Do you think Facebook will continue to grow, or is it already tumbling down from its peak?